kevalshah90/llm-clustering-case-study/README.md

 1. Commit your implementation and answers to a new private repo in your personal GH and give `@avyfain` access to the repo.

 **Guidelines:**
-- Do not spend longer than three hours on your implementation, a perfect implementation is not required or expected.
+- Do not spend longer than four hours on your implementation, a perfect implementation is not required or expected.
 Please move on to the [follow-up questions](#follow-up-questions) after that.
 - You may use any language or tools you like to complete this assignment.
 You can use any libraries or frameworks you like, including any existing clustering libraries.
 You can use any pre-trained language models you like.
 - Ask questions if you have them.
 The business problem is intentionally vague, so you will need to make some assumptions.
 Document your assumptions in your code and in the follow-up questions.
 - It's fine to use Google or StackOverflow to look up syntax or documentation.
 If you use ChatGPT or similar tools, please share the prompts you used in the follow-up questions.